forward/capify-ec2/readme.md

   Use this option to use IAM roles for authentication, rather than an access key id and secret access key.

+* :aws_session_token

+  If you are an IAM user that only has access to temporary credentials, you can provide your session token here to authenticate.

 ##### AWS Credentials